• Skip to primary navigation

 Rollkuchen or Krebli Recipe

-Rollkuchen or also called Krebli is a very traditional deep fried food.
-The recipe comes from somewhere in Russia and is very popular with Mennonites.
-Krebli are rich food and messy to prepare, but so, so good.
+Rollkuchen or also called Krebli is a very traditional deep-fried food.
+The recipe comes from somewhere in Western Europe and is very popular with Mennonites.
+Krebli is rich food and messy to prepare, but so, so good.
 In the summer they are traditionally served with watermelons – hmm yummy.
 Or in the winter with some hearty soup like cabbage borscht.

-800 g (about 8 cups) flour.
-I like to use 600 g freshly ground spelt and finish with 200 g all purpose flour.
+400 g (about 4 cups) flour.
+I like to use 300 g of freshly ground spelt and finish with 200 g all-purpose flour.

 1 teaspoon salt